How much does Robotic Process Automation (RPA) really Cost?

 These figures undoubtedly help promote RPA as THE next big thing the business world has been seeking.
 However, not all that is gold glitters.

 While 78% of companies that have already implemented RPA expect to increase their investment in the next three years, only 3% of organizations have successfully scaled their digital workforce.
 Even more alarming, a recent EY study indicated that 30-50% of all RPA initiatives have failed.
 While you're bound to see some ROI as you initially begin automating high-volume processes, those savings will not surpass automation's total cost to the business.
+Rising costs and underwhelming ROI is one of the main motivators driving RPA platform migrations as automation programs look for better returns elsewhere.

 The Cost of Automation (RPA)